LePhil/ExcaliburPlayground/readme.md

 * weather effects
     * snowy borders/corners
     * rain overlay
 * Level selection map with different areas (see mappack --> ice, desert, ... - the classics.)
+Each area with a different customer type (Desert = yellow, Woods = green, Ice = blue...) - Outdoor party as last level each.
 * maybe it would be easier to remove a scene completely and re-create it instead of resetting and keeping track of everything?
 * unify tools and items?
 Should be possible to have a Tool from an ItemSource (e.g. crate)
 * Progressbar with Graphics from UIPack RPG